VietHoang1512/ICDAR-EmoRecCom/README.md

     └── train_transcriptions.json
 ```
 ### Additional data (optional)
 - In case you want to train a model with static word embeddings (word2vec, glove, fasttext, etc.).
-Download them by uncommenting the desired pretrained models you want in `setup.sh`.
+Download them by uncommenting the desired pretrained models in `setup.sh`.
 By default, static word embedding is not used in our approach
 - The provided static embedding models are in pickle file for easy loading, refer `prepare_data.sh` for more detail

 ## Prerequisites